SolentAirWatch/ClickPoint/README.md

 The map is powered by leaflet.js using a PHP backend and a mysql database.

-The Air Watch projects are currently in the process of being documented - please bear with us and please submit pull requiests to improve the software and documentation!
+The Air Watch projects are currently in the process of being documented.

+Please help us by contributing to the project by code review or improving documentation.
+Submit a pull request no matter how small!